Fire and rescue services

 Full travel advice: Local contacts

-Random attacks with small improvised explosive devices, known as cocktails, happen from time to time in public areas.
+Random attacks with low-yield improvised explosive devices, known as cocktails, happen from time to time in public areas.

 International and political developments in the region may cause local protests.